PaddyFA/milestone-project-1/README.md

 All accessibility was checked using wave and all passed with only one alert to say there was an iframe on the page.

 * [Accessibility](assets/images/accessibilityvalidator.png)

+## Manual Testing

+ Testing was done using chrome dev tools:

+ * Desktop

+  All pages responsive and looked good on desktop

+* Ipad

+  All pages responsive and was good on ipad

+* Iphone

+  All pages responsive and was good on iphone